Study with us

 The following are minimum requirements for entry into the program.
 Meeting these requirements does not guarantee acceptance into the program.

-- Be enrolled in the DMD program
+- Be enrolled in the Doctor of Dental Medicine (DMD) program.

 How to apply